 The CRS Carrier Routing System for Core Networks

-Cisco's Carrier Routing System family, running Cisco's IOS XR self-healing operating system, offers service providers world-class performance and uptime.
-The CRS portfolio was introduced in 2004, has been continuously enhanced, and currently features the world's most popular multichassis network core router system.
-To protect existing capital investments in infrastructure, the latest CRS models are backward compatible with previous products.
+Cisco's Carrier Routing System (CRS) product line, running Cisco's IOS XR distributed software, offers service providers world-class capacity and uptime.
+The CRS portfolio was introduced in 2004, has been steadily improved, and now includes the industry's most widely deployed multichassis core router system.
+To preserve existing capital investments in infrastructure, the latest CRS platforms are compatible with previous products.

-Available product families in the Carrier Routing System portfolio are the CRS-1, CRS-3, and CRS-X Series Routers.
-Every CRS series features single-shelf 4, 8, and 16 slot systems as well as multi-shelf versions.
-The CRS-1 Series is based on Cisco's Silicon Packet Processor and offers up to 92 Tbps of performance.
-Products in the CRS-3 Series are based on Cisco's QuantumFlow Array technology and offer as much as 322 Tbps.
-Cisco's CRS-X Routers incorporate Cisco's CMOS photonics CPAK technology and have the ability to deliver an impressive 922 Tbps performance.
+Current product lines in the Carrier Routing System portfolio are the CRS-1, CRS-3, and CRS-X Series Routers.
+Every Carrier Routing System series includes single-shelf 4, 8, and 16 slot systems plus multiple-shelf versions.
+The CRS-1 Series is based on Cisco's Silicon Packet Processor and offers as much as 92 Tbps throughput.
+Routers in the CRS-3 Series are based on QuantumFlow Array technology and offer up to 322 Tbps.
+Cisco's CRS-X Series Routers incorporate CMOS photonics CPAK technology and have the ability to sustain an impressive 922 Tbps.

-The Cisco Carrier Routing System Multichassis models can expand from 2 to 72 line-card shelves that have the ability to deliver 400-Gigabit per second of non-stop operations per slot.
-CRS Multichassis models can accommodate up to 8 fabric shelves.
-Modular services cards (MSCs) and physical layer interface modules work across the whole Carrier Routing System portfolio.
+The Cisco CRS Multichassis models can scale from 2 to 72 line-card shelves with the capability to provide 400-Gigabit per second of uninterrupted performance per slot.
+Carrier Routing System Multichassis platforms can accommodate 1 to 8 fabric shelves.
+MSCs and physical layer interface modules (PLIMs) can be used across the whole Carrier Routing System family.

-Progent's Cisco certified engineers are experienced with legacy Cisco routers that are no longer offered by Cisco.
-Progent can help you to manage these older routers and can in addition assist you to prepare for and carry out upgrades to current versions.
-Legacy Cisco routers maintained by Progent include:
+Progent's Cisco certified consultants are experienced with legacy routers no longer available from Cisco.
+Progent can show you how to maintain these routers and can also assist you to rationalize and implement upgrades to current models.
+Older Cisco routers maintained by Progent include:

 Cisco Unified Border Element and SIP Trunk Solutions

-The Cisco 520 SR Router, designed to handle as many as 50 users, includes a 4-port 10/100 Ethernet managed switch and one Cisco IOS Software image.
-By offering a simple yet powerful set of Cisco IOS control software services, Ciscoís 520 model SR Router streamlines configuration, administration, and technical support, yet nevertheless delivers advanced security and performance options to adapt to the specific requirements of your business.
+The Cisco 520 Secure Router, built to handle as many as 50 users, includes a 4-port 10/100 Ethernet switch and a single Cisco IOS image.
+By offering a simple yet powerful array of IOS Software services, Ciscoís 520 Secure Router simplifies configuration, management, and troubleshooting, yet nevertheless delivers powerful protection and performance alternatives to match the particular requirements of your organization.

-Cisco's legacy 850 Series access routers are designed for small networks, ideal for up to 10 workers or for teleworker environments where protected and affordable access is needed.
-Cisco 850 Series routers deliver safe access with firewall and IPsec VPN services, a 4-connection 10/100 switch, a secure WLAN 802.11b/g option with an antenna, and simple setup and integration and off-site administration capabilities through Web-based tools and Cisco IOS Software.
+Cisco's discontinued 850 Series access routers are designed for small offices, recommended for up to 10 users or for teleworker environments where secure and economical access is needed.
+Cisco 850 Series access routers offer secure connectivity with Stateful Inspection Firewall and IP security Virtual Private Network support, a four-connection 10/100 Ethernet switch, a secure wireless option with an antenna, and easy configuration and integration and remote management capabilities through Web-enabled tools and IOS Software.

-1700 Series modular access routers are built to deliver an affordable, standalone e-business solution for small and medium-sized organizations.
-1700 Series routers offer versatility and ease of administration to satisfy complex e-business requirements including data/voice/video/fax integration, fast broadband Internet access, and powerful protection options.
-Cisco 1700 routers have been replaced by Cisco's 1800 Series of ISR routers and the 1900 ISR Generation 2 routers.
+1700 Series modular access routers are engineered to provide an affordable, standalone router solution for small and midsize businesses.
+1700 routers provide flexibility and manageability to satisfy demanding e-business needs such as data/voice/video/fax integration, high-speed wire-rate Internet access, and advanced security options.
+1700 Series routers have been replaced by Cisco's 1800 family of integrated services routers and the 1900 ISR Generation 2 routers.

-The Cisco 3700 Series is a line of modular, multiservice appliances for medium and large-sized office networks.
-Supported by more than 70 modular interface add-in products, the 3700 Series provides a robust platform for data, voice and video, VPNs, and mixed-protocol data routing.
-3700 Series routers have been replaced by Cisco's 3800 Series of ISR routers and the 3900 Series ISR Generation 2 routers.
+The Cisco 3700 Series is a family of multiservice access appliances for medium and large-sized office networks.
+Supported by more than 70 modular interface add-in products, the 3700 family offers a robust solution for data, voice and video, Virtual Private Networks, and multiprotocol data routing.
+3700 Series routers have been replaced by Cisco's 3800 Series of integrated services routers and the Cisco 3900 Series ISR Generation 2 routers.

-The Cisco 7200 VXR Integrated Services router delivers performance, flexibility, and scalability in a small footprint with a broad selection of deployment options.
-With processing speeds up to 2 million packets per second, adapters spanning from NxDS0 to GbE, and OC-3 along with a number of high-touch IP services, the Cisco 7200 VXR Series router is a solid services aggregation WAN and MAN edge device for large corporations and service providers.
-The Cisco 7200 VXR Series Integrated Services router provides services aggregation by handling up to 16K Point-to-Point Protocol sessions per unit, mixed-media support with time-division multiplexer (TDM)-enabled VXR frame and voice port adapters, direct IP-interconnections, and IPsec virtual private networking scalable to 5K tunnels per device.
+The Cisco 7200 VXR Integrated Services router offers speed, flexibility, and scalability in a small form factor with a broad range of deployment profiles.
+With processing speeds as high as two million packets per second, port and service adapters spanning from NxDS0 to Gigabit Ethernet, plus OC-3 as well as a number of high-volume IP services, the 7200 VXR Series router is a solid services aggregation WAN and MAN edge solution for large corporations and service providers.
+The 7200 VXR Series Integrated Services router provides services aggregation by handling up to 16,000 Point-to-Point Protocol (PPP) sessions per unit, mixed-media support via TDM-enabled VXR frame and voice interface adapters, direct IP-interconnections, and IPsec virtual private networking scalable to 5K tunnels per chassis.

-The Cisco Unified Border Element (CUBE) is a session border controller (SBC) that permits SIP-based access to an IP PSTN carrier and delivers enterprise-wide collaboration functions like SIP-based conferencing with multimedia recording, SIP-based call center and interactive-voice-response (IVR) solutions, policy-based security evaluation of voice calls, and B2B immersive telepresence over SIP.
-CUBE is a built-in feature of Cisco IOS software that can be licensed to run on Cisco's ASR 1000 routers as well as many models within Cisco's Integrated Services Router (ISR) G2 lines such as the 4000 Series, 3900 Series, 3800 Series, 2900 Series, 2800 Series, and 1800 Series.
-For details about Progent's consulting services for Cisco Unified Border Element (CUBE) and SIP trunks, visit SIP Infrastructure Consulting and CUBE Integration Services.
+The Cisco Unified Border Element (CUBE) is a session border controller (SBC) that allows SIP access to an IP PSTN carrier and delivers enterprise-wide collaboration functions such as SIP conferencing with rich media recording, SIP-based call center and interactive-voice-response solutions, policy-based security evaluation of voice calls, and B2B immersive telepresence over SIP.
+CUBE is a feature of Cisco IOS software that can be licensed to run on ASR 1000 Aggregation Services Routers as well as various models within Cisco's ISR G2 router families such as Cisco's 4000 Series, 3900 Series, 3800 Series, 2900 and 2800 Series, 1800 Series and 881 Series.
+For details about Progent's consulting and troubleshooting services for Cisco Unified Border Element (CUBE) and SIP trunks, see Cisco SIP Infrastructure Solutions and Cisco CUBE Integration.

-Progent's Cisco Premier consultants can assist your business to design, configure, and support a converged business network that can simplify operations, reduce expenses, and accelerate the path to profitability.
-By combining Cisco integrated services routers with Catalyst switches support and Aironet wireless integration, Progent can dramatically enhance the business value of your integrated network.
-Progent offers in-person and off-site support and offers data center support throughout and major locations nationally.
+Progent's Cisco Premier consultants can assist your company to design, configure, and manage a converged business network that can streamline operations, reduce expenses, and accelerate the path to positive ROI.
+By combining Cisco integrated services routers with Cisco Catalyst switches expertise and Cisco Aironet wireless integration, Progent can dramatically enhance the business value of your information network.
+Progent can provide on-premises and off-site troubleshooting and can provide data center support throughout and major locations nationally.

-For more information about Progent's professional assistance for Cisco technology, pick a subject:
+To see additional information about Progent's engineering help for Cisco technology, pick a subject:

-In order to ask Progent about technical assistance for Cisco products, phone 1-800-993-9400 or visit Contact Progent.
+If you wish to ask Progent about consulting expertise for Cisco products, phone 1-800-993-9400 or refer to Contact Progent.